Centralisers of linear growth automorphisms of free groups: Introduction

 \begin{restatable}{thm}{centralisers} Let $\Phi$ be a linearly growing element of $\Out(F_n)$.
 Then $C(\Phi)$ is of type VF.

 More precisely, $C(\Phi)$ admits a finite index subgroup, $C_0(\Phi)$, which fits into a short exact sequence:

 where $N$ is a finite index subgroup of a finite product of equivariant McCool groups, $\prod_{u\in U}\MC_u$.
-The indexing set $U$ is a finite set and each \textit{equivariant McCool group}, $\MC_u $, (and hence their product) is of type VF. \end{restatable} \begin{rem} The groups $\MC_u $ above are the equivariant McCool groups based on (a subset of the) vertex groups of an invariant Bass-Serre tree, $T$, relative to the incident edge groups and commuting with the automorphism which $\Phi$ induces there (which turns out to be finite order).
-The rank $m$ of the kernel is bounded above by the number of $F_n$-orbits of edges in $T$. \end{rem}
+The indexing set $U$ is a finite set and each \textit{equivariant McCool group}, $\MC_u $, (and hence their product) is of type VF. \end{restatable}

-\begin{ack} The first author was supported by an EPSRC fellowship, and the second author by Leverhulme Trust Grant RPG-2018-058.
+Equivariant McCool groups are defined in Definition~\ref{def:mccool}.
+They are subgroups of $\Out(F_n)$, taking as input a collection of conjugacy classes of $F_n$ to preserve and a subgroup of $\Out(F_n)$ to centralise.
+McCool first studied the subgroups of $\Out(F_n)$ preserving a set of conjugacy classes; some examples arise from mapping class groups of punctured surfaces with boundary words corresponding to the given conjugacy classes.
+Bestvina, Feighn and Handel \cite{BestvinaFeighnHandel2023McCoolGroups} recently showed that for finite subgroups of $\Out(F_n)$, the equivariant McCool groups have Type VF, which is a crucial building block in our theorem.

+In \cite{Andrew2022}, we prove that a free-by-cyclic group where the defining automorphism has linear growth has a finitely generated automorphism group.
+This is related to, but distinct from, the properties of the centraliser of that automorphism.